wingify/wingify.github.io/_posts/2014-08-25-jsfoo-run-up-event.markdown

 ## Online JavaScript Competition - Visualize

 The premise of this competition is simple - to use JavaScript and HTML5 canvas to create something visually appealing.
-The theme of the competition is **[SQUARES](http://en.wikipedia.org/wiki/Square)**.
-You are free to create anything with JavaScript, Canvas and Squares.
+The theme of the competition is **[Squares](http://en.wikipedia.org/wiki/Square)**.
+You are free to create anything with JavaScript, canvas and squares.

-If visualizations, particle effects, fractals, interactivity, JavaScript and canvas are some of the words that excite you, this competition is for you.
+If visualizations, particle effects, fractals, interactivity, JavaScript and canvas are some of the words that excite you, this is the competition for you.
 Below are some examples of JS creativity:

 * [Branching Visualization](http://mrdoob.com/lab/javascript/effects/branching/01/)
 * [Springy Jelly](http://cssdeck.com/labs/full/jelly-text)
 * [Particles Web Matrix](http://cssdeck.com/labs/full/html5-canvas-particles-web-matrix)
 * [Or So They Say...](http://xplsv.com/prods/demos/xplsv_orsotheysay/)

-#### Example of a sample entries
+Below are some valid sample entries:

 - [Tunnel of Squares](http://cssdeck.com/labs/full/tunnel-of-squares)
 - [Shattering text](http://cssdeck.com/labs/full/shattering-text-effect-in-canvas)

 ### Making Submissions

-Submission for the online JS competition needs to be made as a deck on [CSSDeck](http://cssdeck.com/).
+Submissions for the competition need to be done as a deck on [CSSDeck](http://cssdeck.com/).
 [Read here](http://cssdeck.com/post/67/guest-creations) to know about submitting on CSSDeck.
-Once you are ready with your submission, please tweet it using the following tweet template:
+Once you are ready with your submission, please tweet it using the following template:

 > I submitted an entry for Wingify-JSFoo online competition: <CSSDeck link here> @wingify @jsfooindia #wingifyjsfoocompo #js